August Community Expedition

 Please let us know if you need a payment plan for the deposit or tuition, or if you need the deposit fee waived.

-Work trades, food exchanges, and financial aid are available.
+Work trade, and limited financial aid is available.

 Please email us about work-trade opportunities.
-A financial aid form is linked in the registration form.
+Or please fill out this financial aid form.

 Deposit Information: